-We have a team of 8 teaching assistants, who are trained to deliver SEN provision.
+We have a team of teaching assistants who are trained to deliver and support SEN provision.

-In the last academic year, staff have been trained in Precision Teaching, Emotion Coaching and Dyslexia.
+In the last academic year, staff have been trained in Colourful Semantics, Blanks, ASD and ADHD in the classroom.

 We use specialist staff for Lego Therapy, Mental Health First Aid, Drawing and Talking, ELSA programmes, Sensory Diets.